pingcap/docs-dm/en/query-status.md

                 "relayBinlog": "(bin.000001, 3234)",                                # The position of the binlog that has been pulled to the local storage.
                 "relayBinlogGtid": "c0149e17-dff1-11e8-b6a8-0242ac110004:1-14",     # The GTID information of the binlog that has been pulled to the local
                                                                                     # storage.
-                "relayCatchUpMaster": true,     # Whether the progress of replicating the relay log in the local storage has been the same as that in
+                "relayCatchUpMaster": true,     # Whether the progress of migrating the relay log in the local storage has been the same as that in
                                                 # the upstream.
                 "stage": "Running",             # The status of the `Sync` processing unit of the relay log.
                 "result": null